cruvinelrv/shepherd/README.md

 Shepherd allows you to manage user stories and their tasks via the CLI, storing everything in the file `dev_tools/shepherd/shepherd_activity.yaml`.

-- Add, list, and link user stories to multiple domains or globally.
+- Add, list, and link user stories to one or more domains (comma separated) or globally (leave blank).
 - Each user story can contain several tasks, with status, assignee, and description.
 - The stories/tasks menu can be accessed from the domains menu.
+- When creating a user story, the CLI will show all available domains and let you select which ones to link (or leave blank for ALL).
+- Prevents linking stories to non-existent domains.

 Example of generated YAML structure: